Approximate Border Location

 Operational Details

 This checkpoint connects Washington County, Maine, with Charlotte County, New Brunswick.
 It is unique in that it has three separate crossings: the Ferry Point International Bridge and the Milltown International Bridge, which are older bridges in the downtown areas, and the new, modern International Avenue Bridge, which is located just outside the towns and handles the majority of the commercial freight traffic.
 The two downtown bridges are for passenger cars only.
-The main International Avenue crossing is open 24/7, while the two smaller bridges have more limited hours.
+The main International Avenue crossing is open 24/7, while the Ferry Point Bridge operates 24/7 and the Milltown Bridge has limited hours (typically 9:00 AM to 5:00 PM daily).
 This multi-bridge system allows for a separation of traffic that helps to preserve the character of the historic town centers.
+Current wait times show no delays for passenger vehicles (as of January 2026).

 A History of a Shared River